tytydraco/yessleep/out/The_Deerman_.md

 \---

 The savoury scent of bacon sizzling and freshly brewed coffee pulled Julie from sleep.
 Again, she'd been dreaming of 'him' - the attractive man with dark hair and deep-set eyes, only this time he motioned for her to follow him into dense woods.
 In the peaceful scene behind him, colourful birds took flight, and a young fawn, its large brown eyes sparkling with innocence, darted amongst the sun-dappled trees.
-The dream felt so real; she reached out with a pang of yearning to follow him into the enchanting woods.
+The dream felt so real; she reached out with a pang of yearning to follow him into those woods.
 Yet, like water between her fingers, the dream slipped away, leaving only the ache of wanting.

 During breakfast, her mom spoke enthusiastically about a gathering she was heading to this morning with the aunties, and she invited Julie to tag along with them.
 She declined her mom's offer, explaining that she had already made plans to spend the day with Josh.
 Mary playfully nudged her daughter, insinuating that they might wind up becoming a thing.
 Julie laughed.
-Though Josh was good-looking, the idea of dating anyone right now seemed ludicrous.
-Since the beginning of her studies, there was little time to think about dating.
+Though Josh was good-looking, the idea of dating right now seemed ludicrous.
+Since the beginning of her studies, there was little time for much else.
 Period.

 That afternoon, Josh and Julie took a leisurely stroll through the woods behind the house with coffees in hand.
 The sun glared in the clear November sky, casting a cool haze over everything.
 "So, how are ya today?
 Still hurtin?"